aarondwi/together/README.md

 5. Circumvent single lock contention using `Cluster` implementation.
 6. Optional background worker, so no goroutine creations on hot path (using tunable `WorkerPool`).
 7. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
-8. Non-context and context variant available. (for timeout-based, hedge-requests, etc)
+8. Non-context and context variant available. (for timeout-based, cancellations, hedge-requests, etc)
 9. Separating submitting and waiting results, to allow fire-and-forget cases.
 10. Submit `Many` idiom, to directly put bunch of params with single lock.
 Useful especially for upstream services.